HardisonCo/.github/international/tuvalu/tv-health/hms-doc/index.md

 ## Integration Points

-This document outlines how HMS-DOC is integrated with tv_Health systems in Tuvalu.
+This document outlines how HMS-DOC is integrated with tv-health systems in Tuvalu.